mandarup/tv3/README.md

 ### User site installation

 This installs to `~/.local/`.
-It doesn't need root privileges and keeps your systemwide Python installation clean.
-If you want to install systemwide just drop the `--user` flag and prepend the last line with `sudo -H`.
+It doesn't need root privileges and keeps your system-wide Python installation clean.
+If you want to install system-wide just drop the `--user` flag and prepend the last line with `sudo -H`.

 ```bash